espressif/esp-idf/examples/ethernet/ethernet/README.md

 #### Internal PHY Clock
 The ESP32 can generate a 50MHz clock using its APLL.
 When the APLL is already used as clock source for other purposes (most likely I²S) external PHY has to be used.

-On different test setups clock output on `GPIO0` was found unstable because in most designs the signal path is not ideal for this high frequency (the PCB trace has several devices added to it and therefore the capacitive load is relatively high)

 The inverted clock signal `EMAC_CLK_180` was found working best with a LAN8720 PHY.